zorael/lu/README.md

     Advances a string slice past the first occurrence of a delimiter, returning the slice up to the delimiter.
 The slice is mutated in place.

     Not based on graphemes.
-Meant to be used with ASCII.
+Really meant to be used on ASCII strings.
+    Your mileage may vary with UTF-8.
  +/
 enum line = "Word split by spaces \\o/";
 string slice = line;  // mutable